Formed 1874. Wound up 1896.

 1877-1891 a b

 Northern became founder members of the Scottish Alliance in 1891 and joined the Scottish League two seasons later when the Alliance was incorporated as the new Second Division.
 They finished in equal eighth position (out of ten), level on points with Greenock Morton and failed to be re-elected (the bottom three clubs had to apply at this time).
-They returned to the Scottish Alliance but resigned part way through the 1896-97 season and the club was wound up.

 - (a) The Scottish Football League - Past Members IV (Norman Nichol 1994)